1. Safety Contacts

 20. Children and Young Persons on University Premises and Adult Companions Assisting in University Work

-The School will comply with the guidelines set out in Safety Office Circulars concerning children on University premises.
+The School will comply with the guidelines set out in Safety Office Circulars concerning children and young persons on University premises.

 21. Work in High Risk Countries